-on surveys of top local business leaders.10 The profile of the survey respondents increases the validity of our results, because the WEF measure reflects scores as perceived by corporate leaders, who eventually respond to this perception by determining the location of polluting activities.
+This dataset covers the 2008-2015 period and is publicly available on a bi-annual basis for 150 countries.12 WEF assigns two rankings for each country on a scale from 1 to 7: (1) the stringency of its environmental regulation (SER) and (2) how strictly these laws are enforced (EER), based on surveys of top local business leaders.13 The profile of the survey respondents increases the validity of our results, because the WEF measure reflects scores as perceived by corporate leaders, who eventually respond to this perception by determining the location of polluting activities.
 The two environmental policy measures-stringency of environmental regulation and stringency of enforcement-are highly correlated (correlation coefficient of 0.97).

 For our analysis, we combine the two policy measures into a single measure.
 We assume that a country needs both components, laws and enforcement, to have a robust environmental policy in place.
 Stated differently, an inherent interaction exists between these two dimensions: Strict environmental laws must be enforced to make a difference.
 Because of the high correlation of these variables, introducing both into the regression simultaneously induces severe multicollinearity.
 To remedy this issue, we adopt three approaches.
 The first is to combine the two scores into a single variable: $SEER = \frac{1}{7}SER \times EER$.
 We call this measure stringency and enforcement of environmental regulation, or SEER, and its value ranges from 0.14 to 7.
 The other two approaches involve examining the effect of each variable in isolation and orthogonalizing the variables so that we can introduce both into the regressions.
-We implement these approaches as a robustness test in Section 5.3.
+We implement these approaches as a robustness test in Section 5.1.
 Overall, our results largely remain robust across the three methods.

 To consider macroeconomic conditions of the countries in which firms operate, we collect information on GDP and GDP per capita growth from the World Bank's World Development Indicators.
-We also estimate the industry-level comparative advantage in skilled labor and capital of each country - CA(Skill) and CA(Capital), respectively - following Romalis (2004) and Nunn (2007).
-CA(Skill) is defined as h_sH_c , and CA(Capital) is defined as k_sK_c .
-H_c and K_c denote endowment in skilled labor and capital in country c, respectively. h_s and k_s denote the skill and
+We also estimate the industry-level comparative advantage in skilled labor and capital of each country - CA(Skill) and CA(Capital), respectively - following Romalis (2004) and